 The amounts shown as being owed to either fellow subsidiary undertakings or group undertakings are shown net of interest payable.
-There is no interest due on either amounts owed to fellow or group undertakings, there is no outstanding interest that is attributed to these amounts owed to the group undertakings.
+There is no interest due on either amounts owed to fellow or group undertakings, there is no outstanding interest that is attributed to these amounts owed to the group undertakings, and all amounts owed to either fellow subsidiary undertakings or group undertakings have settled post year end.